amushtaev/gatsby-starter-netlify-cms/src/pages/blog/facebook-ad-best-practices-for-2019.md

 Now that you can sell on Instagram, you can increase your sales using every possible opportunity.
 Broadly speaking, what works on Facebook will work on Instagram.

-Aside from Stories, you should give Carousels and Collections a try — for instance, for retargeting!
+Aside from [Stories ads](https://softcube.com/the-complete-guide-to-instagram-stories-ads/), you should give Carousels and Collections a try — for instance, for retargeting!
 The lion’s share of Instagram users have an account on Facebook.
 That’s why you can retarget them in both directions.

 There are also three extra mobile apps that will help you diversify your content:

-- **Layout** ([iPhone](https://itunes.apple.com/us/app/layout-from-instagram/id967351793) and [Android](https://play.google.com/store/apps/details?id=com.instagram.layout)) can make attractive image collages by combining, mirroring, and flipping different photos from your gallery or Photo Booth.
+* **Layout** ([iPhone](https://itunes.apple.com/us/app/layout-from-instagram/id967351793) and [Android](https://play.google.com/store/apps/details?id=com.instagram.layout)) can make attractive image collages by combining, mirroring, and flipping different photos from your gallery or Photo Booth.
-- **Hyperlapse** ([iPhone](https://itunes.apple.com/us/app/hyperlapse-from-instagram/id740146917)) can record stabilized time-lapse videos without a tripod or other equipment.
+* **Hyperlapse** ([iPhone](https://itunes.apple.com/us/app/hyperlapse-from-instagram/id740146917)) can record stabilized time-lapse videos without a tripod or other equipment.
-- **Boomerang** [(iPhone](https://itunes.apple.com/us/app/boomerang-from-instagram/id1041596399) and [Android](https://play.google.com/store/apps/details?id=com.instagram.boomerang)) can create videos from images and loop them.
+* **Boomerang** [(iPhone](https://itunes.apple.com/us/app/boomerang-from-instagram/id1041596399) and [Android](https://play.google.com/store/apps/details?id=com.instagram.boomerang)) can create videos from images and loop them.
 According to Instagram’s internal data, more than 25% of shared Stories are Boomerangs.

 On Instagram, appearance plays a major role.
 Naturally, you’ll need some sources of inspiration to find approaches that will continue to intrigue your audience.